xtexx/central/docs/developer/infrastructure.md

 ### Creating a runner

 Multiple runners can co-exist on the same machine.
-To keep things organized they are located in a directtory that is the same as the url from which the token is obtained.
+To keep things organized they are located in a directory that is the same as the url from which the token is obtained.
 For instance DIR=codeberg.org/forgejo-integration means that the token was obtained from the https://codeberg.org/forgejo-integration organization.